 Part 4 of the Domestic Abuse Act 2021 has placed a range of statutory duties on partners and partnerships.
-North Yorkshire's Domestic Abuse Local Partnership Board has recently commissioned and undertaken an independent strategic needs assessment of domestic abuse across North Yorkshire and City of York.
-The findings and recommendations are influencing the new Domestic Abuse Strategy which will be published by 2024.
+North Yorkshire's Domestic Abuse Local Partnership Board has recently commissioned and undertaken an independent strategic needs assessment of domestic abuse across North Yorkshire and the City of York.
+The findings and recommendations are influencing the new Domestic Abuse Strategy which has been published.